schallinterferenz/until-i-die/README.md

-# UNTIL I DIE MOD (Compilation)
+# UNTIL I DIE MOD (Compilation) for 7 Days To Die

 First of all we want to say, that every mod/s, except UNTILiDIE mod/folder, was not created by us.
 Please contribute to the developers, if possible!

 ## IMPORTANT NOTE / READ THIS!!!

-Sadly, we could not upload one or several mod, because of a file size restriction.
+Sadly, we could not upload one or several mod/s, due to a file size restriction (File mustn't be over 100MB).
-You have to download them manually and insert them into the 7 Days to Die \ Mods folder.
+You have to download them manually and insert them into the 7 Days to Die/Mods folder.

 **Tactical Weapons** Mod: https://7daystodiemods.com/tactical-weapons/